 This short 3 km walk runs right on the edge of town; featuring an old mining tunnel and hand-dug shafts and trenches.
 All in bushland that has survived in spite of the diggings.
 The trail is marked by a triangular badge featuring a miner's safety hard hat and crossed pick and shovel.

 The Greenbushes Pool Boardwalk is a short trail around an attractive natural waterway located on the Spring Gully watercourse within walking distance of the Greenbushes townsite.
 The 513 metre walk trail includes 230 metres of decked boardwalk and 286 metres of gravel pathways around and along the water's edge.
 The walk can be accessed as part of the longer Greenbushes Loop walk trail from Maranup Ford road, or by the bush pathway accessed just off the corner of Spring Gully Road and Telluride Street.
 The Greenbushes Pool Boardwalk features interpretive signage providing information about local flora and fauna.
 It is wheelchair friendly and has gopher access however there are some gentle inclines to navigate.

 Waterbird Walk Trail (3.5km - 1 hours)

 The Greenbushes Discovery Centre has partnered with the Blackwood Basin Group to develop the Waterbird Walk.
 The walk begins at the Greenbushes Pool and includes information on flora, fauna and the history of the area around Spring Gully and Schwenke’s Dam which is being developed as a wetland suitable for wading birds such as the endangered bittern species.
 For more information about the Priority Bittern Biodiversity Project go to the Blackwood Basin website www.blackwoodbasingroup.com.au

-For more trails go to the Total Trails website.
+For more trails go to the All Trails website.